navi-08/ev-forecasting/README.md

 **Cluster 2 (Low Growth or No Growth):**
 - Companies with low or negative growth potential.
-- Generally have negative PCA1 values indicating little to no growth.
 - VWAGY, PII, RIVN, HMC, GWLLY, GELYF, DNFGF, EVTV, NIO, GM, F, HYZN, KNDI, LCID, FUV, PSNY, SOLO.

 Based on this analysis, investors may consider investing in companies from Cluster 0, as they have higher growth potential.
 Companies in Cluster 1 may also be considered for investment, as they exhibit average growth potential